 The District uses federal funds as well as local resources to create, preserve, and protect affordable housing and promote community development.
-The Housing Production Trust Fund (HPTF) has been administered by the DC Department of Housing and Community Development since 2002 and continues to serve as a key tool for preserving and developing affordable housing.
-The trust fund enables non-profit housing providers, mission-driven for-profit developers, and renters wishing to exercise their right to purchase under the Tenant Opportunity to Purchase Act the needed funds to improve, purchase, and develop property for affordable housing.
-In fiscal year 2016, the District invested an unprecedented \$100 million into the Trust Fund and will continue the investment.
+The Housing Production Trust Fund (HPTF) has been administered by the DC Department of Housing and Community Development (DHCD) since 2002 and continues to serve as a key tool for preserving and developing affordable housing.
+The HPTF enables non-profit housing providers, mission-driven for-profit developers, and renters wishing to exercise their right to purchase under the Tenant Opportunity to Purchase Act (TOPA) the needed funds to improve, purchase, and develop property for affordable housing.
+In fiscal year 2018, the District invested an unprecedented \$100 million into the HPTF and will continue the investment.
 The Housing Production Trust Fund Baseline Funding Amendment Act of 2014 supports at least \$100 million in appropriations for the HPTF annually.

-Strong guidelines ensures the program services the city's diverse housing needs and funded units remain affordable for an extended period of time.
-Due to the high proportion of cost-burdened renters in DC, at least 50% of HPTF must be for rental housing; trust fund dollars are required to target low-income residents: 40% of the funds shall be designated for assisting households with incomes under 30% of the area median income (AMI), 40% of the funds for households with incomes less than 50% AMI, and 20% of funds for households less than 80% AMI; and units receiving funds from HPTF must remain affordable - a minimum of 40 years for rental units and a range between 5 and 15 years for ownership units.
+Strong guidelines ensure the program services the city's diverse housing needs and funded units remain affordable for an extended period of time.
+Due to the high proportion of costburdened renters in the District, at least 50 percent of HPTF must be for rental housing.
+In Addition, trust fund dollars are required to target low-income residents:

+- 40 percent of the funds shall be designated for assisting households with incomes under 30 percent of the area median income (AMI); - 40 percent of the funds are designated for households with incomes less than 50 percent AMI; and - 20 percent of funds are designated for households less than 80 percent AMI.

+Units receiving funds from HPTF must remain affordable - a minimum of 40 years for rental units and a range between five and 15 years for ownership units.